-Potassium can become dangerously high when kidney failure reaches an advanced stage or if people ingest large amounts of potassium or take a drug that prevents the kidneys from excreting the potassium.
+Measuring the blood level of potassium is important, because it can become dangerously high when kidney failure reaches an advanced stage or if people ingest large amounts of potassium or take a medication that prevents the kidneys from excreting the potassium.

 Analysis of the urine may detect many abnormalities, including protein and abnormal cells.